Attorneys Who Know How to Help You

 It can be challenging to understand the laws and statutes that surround your criminal case.

 - 741.28, domestic violence defined: “Domestic violence” can refer to any level of assault, battery, sexual assault, stalking, kidnapping, or any criminal offense resulting in physical injury or death of a family/household member by another family/household member.
-This crime can be committed by a spouse, former spouse, parent, person related by blood or marriage or anyone who is residing together as a family (such as a roommate).
+This crime can be committed by a spouse, former spouse, parent, person related by blood or marriage, or anyone who is residing together as a family (such as a roommate).

-- 741.281, domestic violence sentence: A domestic violence conviction will require a minimum of one year probation and mandatory counseling or intervention program unless the court decides otherwise.
+- 741.281, domestic violence sentence: A domestic violence conviction will require a minimum of one-year probation and mandatory counseling or intervention program unless the court decides otherwise.

-- 741.283, when jail will be required: If a person is found guilty of a crime of domestic violence and the person intentionally caused bodily harm to another person, the court shall order the person to serve a minimum of 5 days in the county jail, unless the court sentences the person to extended time in a state correctional facility.
+- 741.283, when jail will be required: If a person is found guilty of a crime of domestic violence and the person intentionally caused bodily harm to another person, the court shall order the person to serve a minimum of 5 days in the county jail unless the court sentences the person to extended time in a state correctional facility.
 The court can also issue probation, community control, or an additional period of incarceration.

 - 741.29, special rules for the way the police investigate and decide to arrest: A police officer must have probable to arrest a person for suspected domestic violence.
 If they have this, they can arrest and charge an individual without a warrant.
 This may include a complaint filed by a family or household member.
 If two or more people have filed complaints against each other, an officer will try to determine who appears to be the primary

 - 741.30, securing a domestic violence injunction: When a person is an alleged victim of domestic violence, they often feel that they are in danger of another act of violence (especially if the offender is allowed to return home).
 Under these circumstances, they may obtain an injunction for protection against future domestic violence.
-The court may enforce the respondent’s compliance with the injunction by utilize penalties, such as fines or further probation/jail time.
+The court may enforce the respondent’s compliance with the injunction by utilizing penalties, such as fines or further probation/jail time.

 - 741.31, penalties for violating an injunction: A person who willfully violates an injunction for protection against domestic violence issued is committing a misdemeanor.
-You may violate an injunction by refusing to leave the home or household shared with the other party, getting closer than the permitted distance to the other party’s location (such as school, workplace or new residence), or committing any other act specifically prohibited by the injunction.
+You may violate an injunction by refusing to leave the home or household shared with the other party, getting closer than the permitted distance to the other party’s location (such as school, workplace, or new residence), or committing any other act specifically prohibited by the injunction.
 You may also be accused of violating an injunction if you are in possession or custody of a firearm or ammunition of any kind.

 You don’t have to fight your domestic violence charges alone.
 Regardless of the charges you are facing, our firm is ready to protect your rights.
 Allow our Orlando domestic violence attorneys to review your case today and start building an aggressive defense strategy on your behalf.
-Our proven protocols and procedures are designed to maximize efficiency, quality and success.
+Our proven protocols and procedures are designed to maximize efficiency, quality, and success.

 The attorneys at Longwell Lawyers are consummate professionals who provide exemplary service to their clients.